USSBA/certify_design_system_gem/README.md

 Please look at [CONTRIBUTING.md](/CONTRIBUTING.md) for information on how to contribute.

-We strive for a welcoming and inclusive environment for the HUBZone-WebMap project.
+We strive for a welcoming and inclusive environment for the Certify Design System project.

 Please follow this guidelines in all interactions: